daviebadger/books/restructuredtext/restructuredtext.rst

 Include Directive
 """""""""""""""""

-Load text from a file using an absolute or a relative (preferred) path to the given place, where is the ``include`` directive located:
+Load text from a file using either an absolute or a relative (preferred) path to the given place in filesystem:

 #. a |RST| document: